Speaking Up For Children Who Have Experienced Abused & Neglect In LaSalle County, Ill

 If you are interested in becoming a volunteer advocate for LaSalle County CASA, please read through the information below.
 Applications are accepted online, by mail or email at any time, and our 30-hour National CASA training course is offered periodically throughout the year.

-Winter 2025 Training Series begins in January This will be a blended-flex online solo study with weekly group training (virtual or in-person) 1 evening per week as follows.
-Monday, January 6th Week 1 online module begins 1st group session 5:30pm-6:30pm Monday, January 13th (virtual or in-person) 5:30pm-8:30pm Monday, January 20th (virtual or in-person) 5:30pm-8:30pm Monday, January 27th (virtual or in-person) 5:30pm-8:30pm Monday, February 3rd (virtual or in-person) 5:30pm-8:30pm Monday, February 10th (virtual or in-person) 5:30pm-8:30pm This training series concludes with a swearing-in ceremony at the LaSalle County Courthouse on Wednesday, February 19th at 9:30am followed by a court room observation & debrief luncheon.
+Spring 2025 Training Series begins in April This will be a blended-flex online solo study with weekly group training (virtual or in-person) 1 evening per week as follows.
+Wednesday, April 23rd Week 1 online module begins Orientation session 5:30pm-6:30pm Wednesday, April 30th (virtual or in-person) 5:30pm-8:30pm Wednesday, May 7th (virtual or in-person) 5:30pm-8:30pm Wednesday, May 14th (virtual or in-person) 5:30pm-8:30pm Wednesday, May 21st (virtual or in-person) 5:30pm-8:30pm Wednesday, May 28th (virtual or in-person) 5:30pm-8:30pm Wednesday, June 4th (virtual or in-person) 5:30pm-8:30pm This training series concludes with a swearing-in ceremony at the LaSalle County Courthouse on Wednesday, June 11th followed by a debrief luncheon.
 In-person sessions will meet at the Fox River Center at 110 Main St, Ottawa, IL 61350 in Suite 306.

 A Court Appointed Special Advocate (CASA) is a trained volunteer who is appointed by a judge to advocate for a child, or children, in foster care.
 A CASA is an independent voice for the child’s best interests throughout the time the child is in care (usually about 2 years).
 CASA duties fall into the following four areas: